JayDaley/tao/Participating in IETF Meetings.md

 On the Saturday and Sunday before the official start of the meeting, there are a few sessions for participants.
 In addition to those listed below, Sunday also has some [new participants events](#newparticipantevents).
 See the New Participant section below for more details.

 ### <a id="hackathon">Hackathon</a>
-The main sesson is the [IETF Hackathon](https://www.ietf.org/how/runningcode/), which generally has 200+ participants working on one of the various projects but the room is open to any participant to come in.
+The main weekend session running across both Saturday and Sunday, is the [IETF Hackathon](https://www.ietf.org/how/runningcode/), which generally has 200+ participants working on one of the various projects but the room is open to any participant to come in.
 Full support is provided for remote participants  Unlike the rest of the week, breakfast and lunch are provided for the Hackathon.
 Registration is free and should be completed at the same time as the main meeting registration.

 ### <a id="sprints">Code Sprint and Content Sprint</a>
 There are also two smaller sessions on the Saturday of a **Code Sprint**, where participants contribute patches and new features to the IETF Datatracker, and sometimes a **Content Sprint** where participants contribute text to IETF wikis and other documentation.
 Both these sessions have full support for remote participants.

 ### <a id="hotRFC">hotRFC</a>
 The Sunday evening sees the **HotRFC Lightning Talks**.
 These are a series of talks, where individuals talk through an Internet-Draft that that have authored in just five minutes, with no questions or audience interaction.
-These are a great way for people learn about a wide range of current acitivity within the IETF.
+These are a great way for people learn about a wide range of current activity within the IETF.

 ### <a id="welcomereception">Welcome Reception</a>
-The meeting officially begins with a **Welcome Reception** on the sunday evening and most onsite participants show up to meet each other and mingle.
+The meeting officially begins with a **Welcome Reception** on Sunday evening and most onsite participants show up to meet each other and mingle.
 A snack buffet is provided, though it is not meant to be a replacement for dinner, as is a cash bar.
 The Welcome Reception is an onsite event only with no support for remote participants.

 ## <a id="meetingweek">Meeting Week</a>
 The official meeting runs from Monday through to Friday, with the following sessions on the agenda: